ceshine/ceshine-hugo/content/post/20260211-hacker-news-reader/index.md

 3. **Summarizer**: A Python program that uses LLMs to summarize the content of the stories and the comments on those stories.
 4. **Report generator**: A Python program that generates a report for each specific Top and Best list of stories and an index of the reports.
 Each story includes a summary of the linked content and a summary of the discussion about the story.

 The entire workflow is orchestrated by a Python script, and each component is executed in order.
-The data are stored in a local SQLite database. **Each job is scoped to a snapshot of the "top" and "best" story lists.** This allows us to resume an interrupted job by skipping stories and comments that have already been processed by each component.
+The data is stored in a local SQLite database. **Each job is scoped to a snapshot of the "top" and "best" story lists.** This allows us to resume an interrupted job by skipping stories and comments that have already been processed by each component.

 The generated reports are self-contained HTML files.
 The index is also a self-contained HTML file.
 The reports and the index are available at [https://hnreader.ceshine.net/](https://hnreader.ceshine.net/) via [Cloudflare Pages](https://pages.cloudflare.com).
 This is a completely static website intended to minimize hosting costs and complexity.